1991 eruption of Mount Pinatubo: Global environmental effects

 At the same time, the temperature in the stratosphere rose to several degrees higher than normal, due to the absorption of radiation by the aerosol.
 The stratospheric cloud from the eruption persisted in the atmosphere for three years.
-The eruption, while not directly responsible, may have played a part in the formation of the 1993 Storm of the Century.
+The eruption, while not directly responsible, may have played a part in the formation of the 1991 Perfect Storm, 1991 Halloween blizzard and 1993 Storm of the Century.

 The eruption had a significant effect on ozone levels in the atmosphere, causing a large increase in the destruction rate of ozone.
 Ozone levels at middle latitudes reached their lowest recorded levels, while in the Southern Hemisphere winter of 1992, the ozone hole over Antarctica reached its largest ever size until then, with the fastest recorded ozone depletion rates.
 The eruption of Mount Hudson in Chile in August 1991 also contributed to southern hemisphere ozone destruction, with measurements showing a sharp decrease in ozone levels at the tropopause when the aerosol clouds from Pinatubo and Hudson arrived.

 Another noticeable effect of the dust in the atmosphere was the appearance of lunar eclipses.
-Normally even at mid-eclipse, the moon is still visible although much dimmed, whereas in the year following the Pinatubo eruption, the moon was hardly visible at all during eclipses, due to much greater absorption of sunlight by dust in the atmosphere.
+Normally even at mid-eclipse, the Moon is still visible although much dimmed, whereas in the year following the Pinatubo eruption, the Moon was hardly visible at all during eclipses, due to much greater absorption of sunlight by dust in the atmosphere.
 It has also been suggested that excess cloud condensation nuclei from the eruption were responsible for the "Great Flood of 1993" in the Midwestern United States.